-Your race, ethnicity, and family’s country of origin may also play a factor in your hereditary risk of type 2 diabetes.
+Your race, ethnicity, and family’s country of origin may also play a factor in your hereditary risk of Type 2 diabetes.
 American Indians have a high rate of diabetes, and African-Americans and Hispanics have a two-fold increased risk of the disease compared with Caucasians.

 It’s not known yet if there are genetic or biological reasons for the increased risk, but scientists are looking into the role of adiponectin, a hormone that regulates insulin, and how the body stores energy in these different populations.

-What to do if you have risk factors for type 2 diabetes
+What to do if you have risk factors for Type 2 diabetes

-If you have several risk factors for diabetes, talk to your doctor about how you can proactively reduce your chances of developing the disease as well as monitor your glucose levels to ensure you’re in the acceptable range.
+If you have several risk factors for Type 2 diabetes, talk to your doctor about how you can proactively reduce your chances of developing the disease as well as monitor your glucose levels to ensure you’re in the acceptable range.

 Aside from making healthy diet and exercise changes, you can also aim to improve your gut microbiome by ensuring diverse and healthy bacteria.
-Studies have found that certain strains of beneficial bacteria are lower in individuals with type 2 diabetes.
+Studies have found that certain strains of beneficial bacteria are lower in individuals with Type 2 diabetes.

-In a clinical trial, Pendulum Glucose Control, along with metformin, was found to be safe and effective in patients with Type 2 diabetes.
+In a clinical trial, Pendulum Glucose Control—along with metformin—was found to be safe and effective in patients with Type 2 diabetes.

 Learn more about Pendulum Glucose Control.

-*A nutrition study demonstrated statistically and clinically significant reduction in A1C and blood sugar spikes in people with type 2 diabetes.
+*A nutrition study demonstrated statistically and clinically significant reduction in A1C and blood sugar spikes in people with Type 2 diabetes.
 It was randomized, double-blinded, placebo controlled, and across multiple sites in the U.S.